sassoftware/restaf-demos/README.md

    - data from specific table
    - run SAS code (prompt must include the code to execute)

-2. As a developer, you can add your own tools or replace the builtins with your tools
+2. As a developer, you can replace the default tools with your own custom tools.

 3. Call the *setupAssistant* method with this information along with other configuration information.
 4. Submit user prompt using the *runAssistant* method
    - The prompt might be resolved by gpt(ex: Who is CEO of SAS Institute)
    - The prompt might request viya-assistantjs to call one of the tools to satisfy the request.
-This is where the rest api call to SAS will happen.
+This is where the rest api calls to SAS(or other sources) will happen.
 5. Process this response and repeat step 4.
-6. Additionally you can use the *uploadFile* method to upload information to the Assistant for use with the retrieval or code_interpreter tool
+6. Additionally you can use the *uploadFile* method to upload information to the Assistant for use with the retrieval or code_interpreter tool.

 See [these starter examples](#started) below.